 Why You Should Trust Us

-One of our kitchen experts, Aaron Rice, handled all of formal the hands-on testing for this thermometer review.
-Aaron learned to cook from family at a young age, and continues to devote much of his free time to cooking at home and sharing good food with friends.
-Additionally, he has worked in and around professional kitchens for the better portion of a decade — he and his wife now manage an on-site culinary garden for a fine-dining restaurant in Santa Fe, NM.
+One of our kitchen experts, Aaron Rice, handled the hands-on testing for this review.
+Aaron learned to cook from family at a young age and continues to devote much of his free time to cooking at home and sharing good food with friends.
+He has also worked in and around professional kitchens for the better portion of a decade.
+He and his wife currently manage an on-site culinary garden for a fine-dining restaurant in Santa Fe, NM.

 Analysis and Test Results

-Next to a timer, a quality meat thermometer may be the most important — and one of the least expensive — tools in a chef's arsenal to be able to consistently produce perfectly cooked cuts of meat.
-The ease of an instant read, or the convenience of a leave-in thermometer could be the difference between a memorable meal or an infamous culinary disaster.
-To put these products to the test, we took into account four key qualities vital to a valuable meat thermometer: accuracy; speed; ease of use; and features.
-We then tested these thermometers side-by-side in an ordinary kitchen, analyzing and ranking them according to each metric.
-Over the course of a week, we verified thermometer calibration, cooked up dozens of cuts of meat to test internal temperatures, measured specifications, and compared features.
+Aside from a timer, a quality meat thermometer may be the most important and one of the least expensive tools in a chef's arsenal, helping to consistently produce perfectly cooked cuts of meat.
+The ease of an instant read or the convenience of a leave-in thermometer could be the difference between a memorable meal or an infamous culinary disaster.
+To put these products to the test, we considered four critical performance aspects: accuracy, speed, ease of use, and features.
+We tested these thermometers side-by-side in an ordinary kitchen, analyzing and ranking them according to each metric.
+Over a week, we verified thermometer calibration, cooked up dozens of meat cuts to test internal temperatures, compared features, and measured specifications.

-Without the capability of a meat thermometer to take precise measurements, you may as well be using the time-tested, but often poorly executed, "hand test".
-If we're cooking a particularly pricey steak, we'd rather not take that risk.
+Without the precise measurements of a meat thermometer, you may as well be using the time-tested (but often poorly executed) "hand test".
+However, we'd rather not take that risk if we're cooking a pricey steak.
 Each product we tested listed a measurement accuracy per the manufacturer, but of course, we had to verify those claims through a series of tests.
-We noticed that many of the models included in this review exceeded their manufacturer claims, and as a result were awarded a few extra points for continuously outstanding performance.
-We also awarded points to the thermometers that are able to be re-calibrated — this includes the CDN ProAccurate, the Kizen Instant Read, the Inkbird Waterproof, and the ThermoPro TP19.
+We noticed that many of the models included in this review exceeded their manufacturer claims and, as a result, were awarded a few extra points for continuously outstanding performance.
+We also awarded points to the thermometers that can be recalibrated — this includes the CDN ProAccurate, the Kizen Instant Read, the Inkbird Waterproof, and the ThermoPro TP19.

-Many thermometers are factory-calibrated by chilling an ice-bath down to the freezing point — this is an accurate point of measurement because unlike boiling, freezing temperatures do not vary by altitude.
-Unfortunately, two thermometers were excluded from this first part of testing: the ProAccurate only displays a minimum temperature of 200℉; although the MEATER+ came within 1℉ of the mark, once the probe hit 32℉ we were prompted with a "low temperature detected!" warning message.
+Many thermometers are factory-calibrated by chilling an ice bath down to the freezing point — this is a perfect point of measurement because, unlike boiling, freezing temperatures do not vary by altitude.
+Unfortunately, two thermometers were excluded from this first part of testing: the ProAccurate only displays a minimum temperature of 200℉, and although the MEATER+ came within 1℉ of the mark, once the probe hit 32℉, we were prompted with a "low temperature detected!" warning message.
 Since there is no minimum temperature listed for this model — and its other temperature restrictions — we have to assume that this probe is at risk of damage from sub-freezing temperatures.

-But since these are meat thermometers, most commonly checking much higher temperatures, we also wanted to verify the high-side of their measurement accuracy — we tested this both in a boiling test, and backed that up with anecdotal evidence from cooking.
-Two of the ThermoPro models — the TP19, and price-point TP03 — continually produced exceptional results, accurately measuring temperatures within a half-degree precision.
+But since these meat thermometers are most commonly checking much higher temperatures, we wanted to verify the high side of their measurement accuracy — we tested this in a boiling test.
+We backed that up with anecdotal evidence from cooking.
+Two of the ThermoPro models — the TP19 and price-point TP03 — continually produced exceptional results, accurately measuring temperatures within a half-degree precision.

-Interestingly enough, another one of the more price-conscious options — the Harbor 022 — also consistently took temperatures with nearly the same degree of accuracy.
 For wireless models, we found that the Soraken was easily the most accurate (although it does not display decimals on either readout).
-The Kizen is also nearly as accurate as the ThermoPro options; however, the speed with which it operates causes the temperature readout to jump around rapidly, which can be mildly annoying when trying to lock-down an exact reading.
+The Kizen is also nearly as precise as the ThermoPro options; however, its speed causes the temperature readout to jump around rapidly, which can be mildly annoying when trying to lock down an exact reading.

-As mentioned above, some instant-read thermometers do so at a rate that is much more "instant" than others.
-An accurate, speedy temperature probe is a must for the professional chef, who is often juggling multiple pieces of meat on the grill at once, all set to cook at different times and destined for different degrees of doneness.
-While this same quality of speed may seem like a superfluous feature for the home kitchen, consider this: how long do you want to stick your arm into a 500℉ oven to take a temperature reading?
+An accurate, speedy temperature probe is a must for the professional chef, who often juggles multiple pieces of meat on the grill simultaneously, all set to cook at different times and doneness.
+While this same speed quality may seem like a superfluous feature for the home kitchen, consider how long you want to stick your arm into a 500℉ oven to take a temperature reading.

-To test this key characteristic, we put each probe through a series of tests to see how long it took to achieve an exact measurement and then averaged those response times for an accurate representation of their general performance.
-While many models in this review are capable of sub-six second measurement times, only two were able to live up to the hype of their super-fast read times — the Kizen clocked in at just over three seconds, and the TP03 in just under four seconds.
+To test this key characteristic, we put each probe through a series of tests to see how long it took to achieve an exact measurement and then averaged those response times to represent their general performance accurately.
+While many models in this review are capable of sub-six-second measurement times, only three live up to the hype of their super-fast read times.
+The Kizen clocked in at just over three seconds, and the TP03 and Javelin PRO Duo in just under four seconds.

-It is understandable that the only manual option we tested, the ProAccurate, would have a much slower read time (21 seconds.)
-For wireless options, we were most impressed with the Soraken for its speed — not only does the probe(s) regularly record temperatures every five seconds, but the app is updated via the transmitter at that same speed.
+Understandably, the only manual option we tested, the ProAccurate, would have a much slower read time (21 seconds.)
+For wireless options, we were most impressed with the Soraken for its speed — not only does the probe(s) regularly record temperatures every five seconds, but the app updates via the transmitter at that same speed.
 The other two wireless models could not come close to touching that pace.
-The TP-07 registers and transmits temperature every 12 seconds, and while the MEATER+ updates consistently, it took nearly 38 seconds for it to establish a steady reading.
+The TP07 registers and transmits temperature every 12 seconds, and while the MEATER+ updates consistently, it took nearly 38 seconds to establish a steady reading.

 Ease of Use

-Screen size and brightness play a major role in determining usefulness, but also the size of the font on the LCD.
-So while the Javelin has a small screen relative to its size, it features a large, luminous font that is easy to read both in the kitchen and in direct sunlight.
-The Harbor 022 not only has the smallest screen, but without a backlight, it is nearly impossible to see in the sun; the same goes for the TP-16, which was very difficult to grill with.
-Preferably, a thermometer has a large, backlit screen with easy readable font, like the Kizen, TP19, Inkbird, and Soraken models.
+Screen size and brightness play a significant role in determining the font's usefulness and size on the LCD.
+So while the Javelin has a small screen relative to its size, it features a large, luminous font that is easy to read in the kitchen and in direct sunlight.
+The TP16 and Weber Instant Read don't have a backlight and are very difficult to grill with during the middle of the day.
+Preferably, a thermometer has a large, backlit screen with an easily readable font, like the Kizen, Javelin PRO Duo, TP19, Inkbird, and Soraken models.

-Sometimes additional features can greatly add value to a product.
-Other times, they can be so frustrating to figure out that you find yourself intentionally avoiding using the gadget.
-Fortunately, most of the meat thermometers we tested here are very straightforward.
-Practically all of the instant-read options only have one button, and cannot help be anything other than user-friendly.
-We awarded additional points to the Inkbird instant-read, which is the only thermometer in our review that is fully rechargeable via USB-C — while the MEATER+ has a charging base, that unit is still battery-powered.
+Sometimes additional features can significantly add value to a product.
+Other times they can be frustrating, leading to intentionally avoiding the gadget.
+Fortunately, most of the meat thermometers we tested are very straightforward.
+Practically all instant-read options have only one button and are very user-friendly.
+We awarded additional points to the Inkbird instant-read, the only thermometer in our review that is fully rechargeable via USB-C. While the MEATER+ has a charging base, that unit is still battery-powered.

-For the instant-read thermometers, where the probe is attached to the electronic unit, we believe the most important feature they could have is a waterproof rating since you will commonly be washing these in the sink after use.
-The Javelin and Inkbird have similar waterproof ratings of IP65 and IPx5, respectively, while the Kizen is the only model we tested that can be fully submerged, with a rating of IP67.
-The ProAccurate is indeed safe for runs through even commercial dishwashers but does not come with an IP-rating.
+Since you will likely be washing the instant-read thermometers in the sink, we find it crucial that they have a waterproof rating when the probe is attached to the electronic unit.
+The Javelin PRO Duo and Javelin have similar waterproof ratings of IP65, respectively, while the Kizen is the only model we tested that can be fully submerged, with a rating of IP67.
+The ProAccurate is rated for runs through even commercial dishwashers but has no IP rating.

-So when it comes to discussing features, the bulk of the conversation should really be devoted to the subtle differences between the programmable models.
-For our review, this refers to all of the wireless options, plus the hardwired TP-16 LCD.
-Although it doesn't include as many programmable features as the others, we loved the super intuitive interface of the TP-16.
-A simple button operation allows you to set a timer, probe temperature with alarm, or choose from a number of visually-indicated, preprogrammed temperatures for beef, poultry, and pork standards.
+Most of the conversation should be devoted to the subtle differences between the programmable models when discussing features.
+For our review, this refers to all wireless options, plus the hardwired TP16 LCD.
+Although it doesn't include as many programmable features as the others, we loved the super intuitive interface of the TP16.
+A simple button operation allows you to set a timer, probe temperature with an alarm, or choose from several visually indicated, preprogrammed temperatures for beef, poultry, and pork standards.

 Firmly in the wireless realm are the Soraken and MEATER+.
-While the Soraken also includes a readout on the transmitter, both of these models are primarily controlled via smartphone apps.
-The programs both have the ability to set specific alarms, graphically track temperature vs. time, and offer a huge variety of pre-programmed temperatures for meat types.
+While the Soraken also includes a readout on the transmitter, both models are primarily controlled via smartphone apps.
+Both programs can set specific alarms, graphically track time vs. temperature, and offer various preprogrammed temperatures for meat types.
 In the case of the MEATER+, you can even choose from specific cuts of meat.

-The main difference we found between these two models specifically is that the MEATER+ has a dual-sensor probe, able to track both internal and ambient temperatures; the Soraken includes four separate probes, and can accept up to six to monitor multiple steaks simultaneously.
-But when it came to testing wireless power, while all three models lived up to advertised distance outside, when we tried to track food outside on the grill from all the way across the house, only the TP-07 Wireless was able to consistently maintain a stable connection.
+The main difference we found between these two models is that the MEATER+ has a dual-sensor probe, able to track both ambient and internal temperatures; the Soraken includes four separate probes and can accept up to six to monitor multiple steaks simultaneously.
+But when it came to testing wireless power, while all three models lived up to the advertised distance outside, when we tried to track food out on the grill from across the house, only the TP07 Wireless could maintain a stable connection consistently.

-An extra gadget for some, and an indispensable tool for many chefs, a trustworthy meat thermometer is much more than just a convenience in many kitchens.
-Cooking is all about controlling temperature.
-From baking bread to smoking brisket, we are constantly testing and refining our proficiency in reading temperature and judging how well our food is cooking.
-A quality thermometer will help you hone that skill, and help your culinary end results meet your expectations.
-Our hope is that this review will offer some recommendations that will make your search for your perfect meat thermometer a little more convenient.
+A reliable meat thermometer is more than just a convenience of modern kitchens; it is an indispensable tool for many chefs.
+Remember, cooking is all about controlling temperature.
+From baking bread to smoking brisket, we constantly test and refine our reading temperature proficiency and judge how well our food cooks.
+A quality thermometer will help you hone that skill so that the results meet your expectations.
+We hope this review makes your search for the perfect meat thermometer a little more convenient.